 Tip #4: Prioritize Continuous Education

-To inform improvement strategies, leverage your data to identify specific training needs and tailor educational programs accordingly.
+To guide improvement strategies, leverage your data to identify specific training needs and tailor educational programs accordingly.
 For example, if data shows a trend in medication labeling errors, focus refresher courses on best practices in labeling protocols.
 Engage your SMEs to lead these training sessions, ensuring that staff receive instruction from those most knowledgeable and passionate about the topics.

 The Joint Commission offers a range of resources, including free materials, to help with these educational initiatives.
 Another resource facilities can use to incorporate NPSGs into their daily work is PSNet’s Safer Together: A National Action Plan to Advance Patient Safety.
-By prioritizing continuous education, you ensure that your staff is always prepared to meet current safety standards, thus fostering an environment of high reliability and excellence in patient care.